joshbegley/nyt-latest/README.md

 `Nina Katchadourian pairs her artwork and family heirlooms with some treasures from the collection founded by John Pierpont Morgan.
 The collaboration works.`\
 https://nytimes.com/2023/03/02/arts/design/nina-katchadourian-morgan-library.html?searchResultPosition=3

-**Wayne Shorter, Intrepid Saxophonist and Composer, Dies at 89**\
+**Wayne Shorter, Innovator During Era of Change in Jazz, Dies at 89**\
-`His career reached across more than half a century, tracking jazz’s complex evolution during that span.`\
+`His career as an influential tenor saxophonist reached across more than half a century, tracking jazz’s complex evolution during that span.`\
 https://nytimes.com/2023/03/02/arts/music/wayne-shorter-dead.html?searchResultPosition=4

 **Hubble Telescope Faces Threat From SpaceX and Other Companies’ Satellites**\